sibasishpanda001/File-Explorer-Application-C-/README.md

 # File-Explorer-Application-C-

-Perfect!
-Here is your professional GitHub-ready README.md for:

-File Explorer Application (C++)

-You can copy–paste this directly into your repository.

----

 📁 File Explorer Application (C++)

 A Linux-style console-based File Explorer built in C++17 using <filesystem>, with support for file/directory operations, permission simulation, sudo override, and color-coded output — similar to a mini Linux shell.

 This project was developed as a 5-day Capstone Project, adding new features each day — ranging from listing files to full permission management.

 ---